 To create a successful Google Ads video campaign to reach out the potential customers in new global markets, you need to have in-depth understanding of cultural factors and user behaviours in the target markets.
 Launching the campaign in the right language is essential but not enough to achieve desired results.

-To understand each new market’s culture and customs and what factors motivate purchase there.
+To understand each new market’s culture and customs and the factors affecting purchase behaviour in those markets.

 How to go about it

 Video campaigns let you show video ads on their own or within other streaming video content on YouTube and across the Google Display Network.
 The stats give pretty compelling reasons to invest:

 YouTube has over 2 billion users and everyday, people watch more than 1 billion hours of YouTube videos and generate billions of views

 YouTube overall, and even YouTube on mobile alone, reaches more 18-34 and 18-49 year-olds than any cable network in the US